»Capacity and Performance

 The amount of disk storage available to a system plays a small role in the capacity of an instance.
 A root volume with 200 GB of storage can sustain a capacity well over 100 concurrent runs.

-This resource is harder to predict than memory or CPU usage because it varies per Terraform module, but in general we suggest 35 IOPS per concurrent Terraform run.
-So if an instance is configured for 20 concurrent runs, the disk should have 700 IOPS allocated.
+This resource is harder to predict than memory or CPU usage because it varies per Terraform module, but we generally recommend a minimum of 50 IOPS per concurrent Terraform run.
+So if an instance is configured for 10 concurrent runs, the disk should have 500 IOPS allocated.
 For reference, on AWS, an EBS volume with an allocated size of 250 GB comes with a steady state of 750 IOPS.